Aranteksupport/Aranteksupport.inzzii.com/docs/Chapter7.md

 * Tap Close and the discount will ONLY be given to the earlier added articles (newly added articles will get no transaction discount).
 * Or select a payment method and finalize the transaction.

-<div id= "Pay Transaction"></div>
-## How to Pay the Transaction
-1. Tap at the **Pay** button at the bottom of the screen.
-2. Select a payment method.
-3. A pop-up will appear with the total amount that should be paid.
-* Press **Pay** if the customer pays with this exact amount.
-* Adjust the amount in the pop-up when you receive more money and press PAY => a new pop-up will appear that will show the specifics => tap **Cashback**.

-<div id= "Receive Tip"></div>
-## How to Receive a Tip
-1. Tap at the **Pay** button at the bottom of the screen.
-2. Select a payment method.
-3. A pop-up will appear with the total amount that should be paid .
-4. Adjust the amount in the pop-up when you will receive more money including the **Tip** and press PAY => a new pop-up will appear that will show the specifics.
-5. Tap **Tip** so the extra received money will be stored as Tip instead of Cashback.

 <p><br></p>
 <hr style="border-top: 3px solid #ccc; background: transparent;" >
 <a href="#Top"><img src="../Assets/Pictures/Top.png" alt="Top" width="50" align="right" style="margin-bottom: 10px"/></a>
 <p style="text-align: right;"> Back to top of page </p>
 <hr style="border-top: 3px solid #ccc; background: transparent;" >

 ## Support
 [Home](../index.md)